m0un10/openapi-accelerator/README.md

 This is a tactical tool for creating a skeleton for CRUD-based OpenAPI Definitions in literally seconds.

-Say we needed CRUD APIs for 5 different resources (users, groups, advocates, families and kittens), we could simply run
+Say we needed CRUD APIs for 5 different resources; let's say users, groups, advocates, families and kittens)...

+We could simply run

 ```
 ./openapi-accelerator /community/{advocates,families,kittens}/catalog /admin/{users,groups}